X1r0z/go-ntlmssp/README.md

 client := &http.Client{
   Transport: ntlmssp.Negotiator{
     RoundTripper: &http.Transport{},
-    UsePth: false, // or true when using Pth Mode (Pass The Hash) },
+    Pth: false, // or true when using Pth Mode (Pass The Hash) },
 }